Diehl Metall: 1938-1999

-Company expansion
+2000-present

-In 2002 Karl Diehl retired from the company and his first-born son Werner Diehl undertook his position as chairman of the board.
+In 2002, Karl Diehl retired from the company and his first-born son Werner Diehl took over as chairman of the board.

-In 2003 Diehl Synchro Tec Manufacturing (Wuxi) Co.
+In 2003, Diehl Synchro Tec Manufacturing (Wuxi) Co.
 Ltd. was established in China.

-In 2006 Diehl Metall took over OTB Oberflächentechnik in Berlin and formed Diehl Power Electronics S.A.S. in France.
+In 2006, Diehl Metall took over OTB Oberflächentechnik in Berlin and formed Diehl Power Electronics S.A.S. in France.
 One year later, the company took over Diehl Augé Découpage in France.

-In 2009 Diehl Metal Applications GmbH (DMA) with locations in Germany, France and China was established, the subsidiaries of Diehl Metal Applications being Diehl Metal Applications GmbH (Location Berlin), Diehl Metal Applications GmbH (Location Teltow), Sundwiger Messingwerk (Hemer), Diehl Augé Decoupage (Besançon), Diehl Power Electronic (Siaugues), Diehl Metall (Shenzhen).
+In 2009, Diehl Metal Applications GmbH (DMA) with locations in Germany, France and China was established, the subsidiaries of Diehl Metal Applications being Diehl Metal Applications GmbH (Location Berlin), Diehl Metal Applications GmbH (Location Teltow), Sundwiger Messingwerk (Hemer), Diehl Augé Decoupage (Besançon), Diehl Power Electronic (Siaugues), Diehl Metall (Shenzhen).
 One year later Diehl Metall took over Zehdenick Innovative Metall- und Kunststofftechnik GmbH (ZIMK), which is also a subsidiary of Diehl Metal Applications.
-The DMA product development was established in 2011 and is involved in the development of the electrification of drive trains and the bonding of battery cells.
+The Diehl Metal Applications product development was established in 2011 and is involved in the development of the electrification of drive trains and the bonding of battery cells.

-In 2012 Diehl took over the Schempp & Decker Präzisionsteile und Oberflächentechnik GmbH in Berlin.
+In 2012, Diehl took over the Schempp & Decker Präzisionsteile und Oberflächentechnik GmbH in Berlin.
 In the same year Diehl Metal India Pvt.
 Ltd. was established in India.

-In 2013 both of the companies OTB Oberflächentechnik in Berlin and Schempp & Decker Präzisionsteile und Oberflächentechnik were formed in a merger into Diehl Metal Applications GmbH.
+In 2013, both of the companies OTB Oberflächentechnik in Berlin and Schempp & Decker Präzisionsteile und Oberflächentechnik were formed in a merger into Diehl Metal Applications GmbH.